ElenaGlazoff/Website/README.md

-##Project: "Create Your Own Website"
+##Project Title: "Create Your Own Website"

 This project is part of a web development course offered by Holberton School